 There are a lot of supplements (not just pre-workout formulas) that use what’s called proprietary blends: you know the ingredients but don’t know the amounts.

 If you decide to conduct research and find out that a certain ingredient is only effective at certain amounts, then it’s impossible to know whether or not a product with a proprietary blend is effective, and that just shows a complete lack of transparency.

 For that reason, we have only included transparent blends that have no issues with showing exactly what they’ve used in the process.

 On a similar note, while you may find supplements that use “research-backed” ingredients, there are often brands that don’t use the right dosages, stripping these ingredients of their effectiveness.

 For example, citrulline must be 5 grams or more, otherwise, it won’t bear any effect.
 There are certain ingredients where it’s hard to find the right dosage (tyrosine, for example), but it’s possible to make an educated assumption of the correct amount.

-Needless to say, a good vegan pre-workout supplements uses the right ingredients and dosages.
+Needless to say, a good vegan pre-workout supplement uses the right ingredients and dosages.